Consider Getting a Kiwi Access Evidence of Age Card!

 - Your passport (If you don’t have your passport, you can still apply – Check section 5.1 of the application form for a full list of accepted ID and documents).

 Fill out all the information requested on the application form.
-For a more comprehensive guide to filling out the Kiwi Access Card application, check out How to Get an ID Card in New Zealand or check out the Kiwi Access Card website.
+For a more comprehensive guide to filling out the Kiwi Access Card application, check out How to Get an ID Card in New Zealand.

 Take your completed form, passport, photograph, proof of address and the NZ$55 fee to a participating NZ Post store for the application to be processed.
 The NZ Post shop will need to see your original ID and documents, but will not need to send these away to process your application.
 Keep the receipt they give you safe until you receive your Kiwi Access Card.
 You should receive your card through the post in about two weeks.
 (Remember, hostels can often receive mail for you, but ask them first!)Note that the current and previous versions of the 18+ Card, used before the introduction of the Kiwi Access Card, remain valid for 10 years from the date of issue.